 Highlighting Keywords in Search Results with PHP

-Highlighting keywords in search results will help a user to identify appropriate results easily.
+Highlighting keywords in search results will help users identify relevant results quickly.
 In a previous tutorial, we have seen advanced search in PHP.
 In this example, we are highlighting multiple keywords in search results.

-We are searching database title and description to check if the keyword has occurred.
-If match found we highlight those keywords by using str_ireplace() function to do case insensitive string replace.
+We are searching the database title and description to check if the keyword has occurred.
+If a match is found, we highlight those keywords using the str_ireplace() function to replace the case-insensitive string.

 View Demo